bparanj/crystal/security/linux/binary-package.md

 A binary package is a pre-compiled, ready-to-install software package that contains executable files and other resources needed for a program to run.
-Here are key points about binary packages:

 1. Pre-compiled:
    - The source code has already been compiled into machine-readable binary format.